EyasuGet/CrediTrust-Financial-AI-Complaint-Chatbot/README.md

     ```
     *(Ensure your raw `complaints.csv` is in the `data/` directory or update the script path.)*

+# EDA Summary Report
+* The Exploratory Data Analysis (EDA) on the CFPB complaint dataset revealed critical insights into the structure and quality of the raw customer feedback.
+Initially, the dataset contained a large number of missing values across several columns, most notably in the 'Consumer complaint narrative' (over 6.6 million missing entries), 'Company public response', and 'Tags'.
+This underscores the necessity of a robust preprocessing phase to ensure data quality for the AI tool.

+* An analysis of product distribution showed a wide array of financial products.
+However, for CrediTrust Financial, the focus was narrowed to 'Credit card', 'Personal loan', 'Buy Now, Pay Later', 'Savings account', and 'Money transfers'.
+It's important to note that the raw CFPB data doesn't explicitly contain a "Buy Now, Pay Later" product category.
+To address this, an assumption was made that some existing categories might encompass BNPL, or that this category would be populated from CrediTrust's internal data in a real-world scenario.
+The distribution across the targeted products in your filtered dataset shows 'Money transfers' leading with over 97,000 complaints, followed by 'Credit card' and 'Personal loan'.

+* Further examination of the 'Consumer complaint narrative' revealed a significant number of complaints initially lacked narratives (over 6.6 million), which were subsequently removed.
+For the remaining narratives, the word count analysis showed a wide distribution, with a mean length of approximately 184 words.
+While the majority of narratives fall within a manageable length, the presence of very long narratives (up to 6236 words) indicates a need for effective text processing to handle varying levels of detail.
+The cleaning process, including lowercasing, removing boilerplate text, special characters, and redactions like 'XXXX', was successful in standardizing the narratives, as demonstrated by the sample outputs.
+This thorough cleaning is crucial for generating high-quality embeddings, which are foundational for the RAG model's ability to accurately retrieve and synthesize relevant information from complaints.
+The final filtered and cleaned dataset, comprising 263,187 records, is now well-prepared for the subsequent stages of building CrediTrust's complaint-answering chatbot.

 ### Task 2: Text Chunking, Embedding, and Vector Store Indexing

 * **Run the script:**